 Spiced Pita Chips

-- 4 pitas (or pita pockets - homemade is OK)
+- 4 store-bought or homemade pitas (or pita pockets)

 - 3 Tablespoons olive oil

 - 1 and 3/4 cups cooked chickpeas (about one 15 ounce can – drain, rinse, and reserve 1/4 cup liquid)